Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 The round ends either when a player forms a dekiyaku then calls to *end* or *cancel*, or when all players have run out of cards in their hands.

 Scoring is handled differently depending on whether or not any player managed to form a dekiyaku.
 In they have, then only the dekiyaku are scored for and the point values of the cards are ignored, similarly to [Koi-Koi](/en/hanafuda/games/koi-koi).
 If no dekiyaku have been made, then card points are totalled and used to determine the winner.
+The following sections outline each of these two methods.

+## Scoring When *Dekiyaku* Are Present
+If any player possesses at least one dekiyaku in their score pile, then points are scored in the following manner.

+First, the teyaku payments from the beginning of the round are made.

+Then, the dekiyaku are scored based on how the round ended.

+### If a Player Called *Shoubu*